claes/hemlis/README.md

     (set -e; pass nixos-secrets && echo "source $($system_path//sw/bin/hemlis-install)") | sudo bash -s

-### Is hemlis secure?
+### Is Hemlis secure?

+Hemlis is at its core just a way to copy data to files in locations as specified with Nix, but witout Nix being "aware of them".
+With this I mean, the Nix interpreter will only handle strings.
+It will not know they represent paths to files, and it will therefore not copy files to the Nix store.
+The actual value of the secrets are never in play in the Nix config.

-Hemlis is at its core just a way to copy data to files in locations as specified with Nix.
-It does not apply any encryption itself.
-Since it is not a complete solution, it can be used in secure or insecure ways.
+Hemlis does not apply any encryption itself.
+Since it is not a complete solution, just a building block, it can be used in secure or insecure ways.

-Used well, it can definitely be secure
+Used well, it can definitely be secure.

-Make sure you encrypt the secrets in their master location, don't use environment variables to propagate them between proceses, use pipes and not files for inter-process communication.
+- Make sure you encrypt the secrets in their master location.
+- Don't use environment variables to propagate them between proceses
+- Use pipes and not files for inter-process communication.

 This way I belive it can be as secure as the alternatives.